Development and Communications Lead

 Nuanced understanding of the New York and/or Los Angeles philanthropic landscapes.

 More holistically, we want to see the passion and habits of mind that will drive success in this role and enable the Development and Communications Lead to learn and grow.

 Additional pluses include fluency in another language or experience with advanced mathematics.
 As an organization, we strongly value communication skills, personal efficiency, and dedication to our mission.
 We love what we do, and we hope that you will share that same passion.

 The Art of Problem Solving Initiative, Inc. offers benefits including health, dental, vision, commuter benefits, and paid time off.
-BEAM's work hours are also highly flexible and we can accommodate a variety of schedules, including the opportunity to work from home.
+BEAM's work hours are also highly flexible and we can accommodate a variety of schedules, including the opportunity to work remotely on occasion.

 The position will be based in our New York City offices, currently in the Financial District but moving to lower midtown (in space provided by the Edwin Gould Foundation).
 Our ideal start date is June 1, 2019, but we have flexibility (in both directions).

-To apply, please e-mail us a cover letter and resumé to email@example.com.
-We prefer initial communication by e-mail rather than phone.
+To apply, please e-mail a cover letter and resumé to email@example.com.
+We prefer initial communication by e-mail rather than by phone.

 Thank you for applying to BEAM.
 If you have any questions, we invite you to contact us by e-mail.